Sundar-075/Chillitray_assessment/README.md

 # Chillitray_assessment

-## Used the below credentials the view the app
+## Used the below credentials to view the app

 username - agodly10